drewww/prism/docs/source/installation.rst

 It is highly recommended to use our project template to kick off games made with prism.
 `Click here <https://github.com/new?template_name=prism-template&template_owner=PrismRL>`_
-to start a new GitHub repository, or use the following command to clone it locally:
+to start a new GitHub repository, or you can download it directly.
+Use the following command to clone it locally, replacing the URL if you created a new repository:

 .. code:: sh

    git clone --recursive --depth 1 https://github.com/PrismRL/prism-template.git

-If you cloned the repository without initializing the submodule during clone you can do so with the following:
+The following command will initialize the submodule if ``--recursive`` was left out:

 .. code:: sh